A picture of journalist and filmmaker Aodhán Roberts

 Giving back to my community

 For almost 3 years I was a volunteer with Headliners UK which is a charity that provides a voice for young people through its unique multi-media journalism programme.
-We provided a platform to enable and empower children and young people to share and amplify their voices, so they are heard.
+We provided a platform to enable and empower young people to share and amplify their voices, so they and the stories they care about are heard.

-I have my Millennium Volunteers 200-hour award through Headliners UK.
-This is an award of excellence and the highest accolade for 200 hours of commitment towards volunteering.
+I have my Millennium Volunteers Gold 200-hour award through Headliners UK.
+This is an award of excellence and the highest accolade for commitment towards volunteering.

 I was honoured with a high commendation in the NI Road Safety Awards for my efforts in promoting road safety awareness.